Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Introduction

 \section{Introduction}

 The \belletwo experiment is located at the high-intensity, asymmetric electron-positron-collider \superkekb in Tsukuba, Japan. \superkekb is colliding 4\,\gev positron and 7\,\gev electron beams at a center-of-mass energy of around 10.58\,\gev to search for rare meson decays and new physics phenomena.
 Many of these decays include photons in the final state that are reconstructed exclusively in the electromagnetic calorimeter.
 The experimental program of \belletwo targets a significantly increased instantaneous luminosity that ultimately exceeds the predecessor experiment by a factor of 30.
 This increase in luminosity also leads to a significant increase in beam-induced backgrounds~\cite{Natochii:2022vcs}.
 These background processes produce both high-energy particle interactions that could be misidentified as physics signals, but also energy depositions of low-energy particles that degrade the energy resolution of the electromagnetic crystal calorimeter.
+The electronics signals from the calorimeter are interpreted during a process called reconstruction to determine the properties of particles that created the signals.

-In this paper, we describe a fuzzy clustering algorithm based on Graph Neural Networks~(GNNs).
-We then study the reconstruction of photon energies in simulated events using the GNN clustering algorithm.
+In this paper, we describe a fuzzy clustering algorithm based on Graph Neural Networks~(GNNs) to reconstruct photons.
 The term fuzzy clustering~\cite{fuzzy} refers to the partial assignment of individual calorimeter crystals to several clustering classes.
 In our case, these are potentially overlapping, different signal photons, but also a beam background class.

 The paper is organized as follows: Section\,\ref{sec:related} gives an overview of related work on Machine Learning for calorimeter reconstruction.
 Section\,\ref{sec:ecl} describes the \belletwo electromagnetic calorimeter.
 The event simulation and details of the beam background simulation are discussed in Section\,\ref{sec:dataset}.
 The conventional \belletwo reconstruction algorithm and the new GNN algorithm are described in Section\,\ref{sec:reconstruction}.
 We introduce the metrics used to measure the performance of the GNN algorithm in Section\,\ref{sec:metrics}.
 The main performance studies and results are discussed in Section\,\ref{sec:results}.
 We summarize our results in Section\,\ref{sec:conclusion}.